roa-beep/Couterra/README.md

 I am proud of the work that I have done so far.
 I have been able to accomplish a lot in this time span.
 I started by building the frontend of Couterra, which is written in HTML and CSS.
 Then I built the backend, which is written in Python with an integrated SQLite database using the Flask framework.

-[The Couterra website](https://couterra.onrender.com) is successfully deployed using Heroku.
+[The Couterra website](https://couterra.onrender.com) is successfully deployed using Render.

 ## What I learnt